Parcel Packing – Do It Right!

-Here are a few things we want you to know before packing and sending a parcel with us:
+Here are a few things we want you to know before packing:

-- If you have any large items that do not fit our boxes, give us a ring – we’re always here to help and advise.
+- If you have any large items that do not fit our boxes, give us a call – we’re always here to help and advise.

 - Something really important to remember is that the quarantine departments of some countries (such as Australia and New Zealand) will check items such as boots, shoes, sports and camping equipment.
 Make sure you clean these items thoroughly and place them at the top inside the boxes thus making it easier for quarantine officials to inspect them.

-- If you’re packing valuable goods, we recommend checking the insurance page.
+- If you’re packing valuable goods, we recommend checking out our parcels insurance.
 Peace of mind and all that.